Correa's 2-run HR for Twins caps 4-run 9th vs. Brewers closer Williams

 TRAINER’S ROOM

-Brewers: LHP Wade Miley, one of nine Brewers pitchers on the injured list, will slide back into the rotation on Saturday at home against Pittsburgh, Counsell confirmed.
-Miley, who has been out since May 16 with a strained muscle in the back of his shoulder, threw five scoreless innings in a rehab start for Double-A Biloxi on Sunday.
+Brewers: LHP Wade Miley, out since May 16 with a strained muscle in the back of his shoulder, will slide back into the rotation on Saturday at home against Pittsburgh.

-Twins: Starting a stretch of 16 games without a day off, the Twins will add a sixth starter to the rotation at least once, Baldelli said.
-That could be RHP Kenta Maeda, who has been out for seven weeks with a strained right triceps, but he will make at least one more rehab start with Triple-A St. Paul first.

 UP NEXT